ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 |UI30|

 Groups information obtained after Peak Detection is stored and displayed in the form of a Peak Table with a row representing a group and its corresponding features in columns.
-User can show/hide the peak table by clicking on |peaks| the widget bar.
+Users can show/hide the peak table by clicking on |peaks| the widget bar.

 **Peak Table Features**